sanjidafrose130/online-bookstore-sql-analysis/README.md

 This project analyzes an online bookstore dataset using MySQL to explore sales performance, customer behavior, book inventory, genres, and revenue.

-The project was completed as a practical SQL portfolio project to apply SQL concepts to a real-world business scenario.

 ## Tools & Technologies

 - MySQL
 - MySQL Workbench
-- SQL

 ## Dataset